mongodb-university/realm-template-apps/other/edge-server/client/README.md

 --api-key <your-public-key> \
 --private-api-key <your-private-key>
 ```

 Create an app based on the `edge-server.todo` template using
 [appservices apps create](https://www.mongodb.com/docs/atlas/app-services/cli/appservices-apps-create/).

-The following creates a new app named "EdgeServerApp" that uses the
+The following creates an app named "EdgeServerApp" that uses the
-template's pre-configured backend:
+template's pre-configured backend.
+The command creates a new `edgeserverapp`
+directory in your current path containing the backend files:

 ```shell
 appservices app create \